Document Downloads: RICS professional guidance

 This guidance note will be most relevant to surveyors dealing with tenant applications to make alterations at offices and industrial properties in England and Wales.

-Members should be aware that the government is currently consulting about material changes to TUPE 2006 with a view to introducing changes towards the end of 2013.
+TUPE stands for The Transfer of Undertakings (Protection of Employment) Regulations 2006.
+New regulations to update TUPE 2006 came into force on 31 January 2014 under The Collective Redundancies and Transfer of Undertakings (Protection of Employment) (Amendment) Regulations 2014.
 The purpose of TUPE is to provide employment protection on the transfer of a business from one individual to another or a change in responsibility for a contracted out service.
 In applying it, employment tribunals generally adopt what they call a ‘purposive’ approach, which effectively means they interpret TUPE to protect employees in line with the social objectives of the European ARD.